ethereum-optimism/specs/specs/protocol/isthmus/l1-attributes.md

 | operatorFeeScalar   | uint32  | 164-167      | 6       |
 | operatorFeeConstant | uint64  | 168-175      |         |

+Note that the first input argument, in the same pattern as previous versions of the L1 attributes transaction, is the function selector: the first four bytes of `keccak256("setL1BlockValuesIsthmus()")`.

 In the first L2 block after the Isthmus activation block, the Isthmus L1 attributes are first used.

 The pre-Isthmus values are migrated over 1:1.